 Laura Larsen grew up in Alberta east of the Rocky Mountains.
 She is a PhD candidate in Department of History at the University of Saskatchewan specializing in agro-ecological prairie history.
 Her dissertation explores changes to the prairie rail system in relation to agricultural policy around grain handling and transportation during the 1970s and 1980s.
 Laura received the Folklore Fellowship, a joint award given by the University of Saskatchewan History Department, the U. of S. Interdisciplinary Centre for Culture and Creativity, and the Saskatchewan History and Folklore Society.
 She is the editor of the SHFS's quarterly magazine, Folklore.
 As editor she chooses submissions, designs the layout, and writes an editorial for each issue.

-Taytyn Dwernychuk-Welcher is a student Majoring in History and Education at the University of Saskatchewan.
-He grew up back and forth between Sucker Creek Cree First Nation, Alberta, and Saskatoon, Saskatchewan.
-The primary focus of his research is the history and struggle of Canadian Indigenous peoples and labour, as well as the stories of Elders and members of his home reserve.
-This summer he will be working for the Saskatoon History and Folklore Society Photo Repatriation and Oral History Projects, in partnership with the University of Saskatchewan Community Engaged History Collaboratorium.
-Taytyn is looking forward to getting to meet members of the SHFS, and to contribute to its work.
+I’m Taytyn Dwernychuk-Welcher, and I’m back for at the SHFS another summer!
+I’m a student Majoring in History and Education at the University of Saskatchewan.
+I grew up back and forth between Sucker Creek Cree First Nation, and Saskatoon, Saskatchewan.
+The primary focus of my research is the history and struggle of plains Indigenous peoples and labour, as well as the stories of Elders and members of my home reserve.
+This summer I will be working on several SHFS projects, including helping with the creation of a teacher packet for the Lost Stories Project, and working on our Indigenous Photo Repatriation Project.
+My term at the SHFS is part of a partnership with the University of Saskatchewan Community Engaged History Collaboratorium.
+I’m happy to be able to get back to working with the SHFS, and doing everything I can to help out.